umehabiba35/umehabiba35/README.md

 <a href="https://www.linkedin.com/in/ume-habs-1b324a251/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a passionate learner with a profound interest in technology and a dedication to solving complex problems.
+I am a dedicated and passionate cybersecurity enthusiast with a strong foundation in information technology and a keen interest in protecting digital assets.
+My journey in cybersecurity began with a curiosity about how systems work and a desire to understand and mitigate the threats they face.
+I am committed to continuous learning and staying updated with the latest trends, technologies, and best practices in the field of cybersecurity.

 ## Objective

 My journey in IT certification has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My goals are
+To obtain advanced certifications such as Certified Information Systems Security Professional (CISSP) and Certified Ethical Hacker (CEH).
+To contribute to open-source cybersecurity projects and collaborate with the cybersecurity community.

 ## Skills